ErrorTzy/writings/notes/Aristotle/LectureNotes.md

 Aristotle's solution:
 Solution 1: For future, neither P and ¬P is true.
 Problem: is P∨¬P true?
-What is necessarily is when when is and what is necessarily is when it is not.
+What is necessarily is when it is and what is necessarily is when it is not.
 Necessarily (everything is or is not); e.g. It is necessary that (either sea battle happens or not) But what makes this very statement true?